LINGUAE CELTICAE

 Volume 1: Aird nam Murchan & Loch Abar an Iar (Ardnamurchan & West Lochaber)

-This area in the West-Central Highlands has been a stronghold of the language right until the Second World War.
+The area under investigation (Ardnamurchan and West Lochaber) has been a stronghold of the language right until the Second World War.
 Thereafter the trend did show a substantial decrease of Gaelic-speaking caused by the same various social and political pressures as experienced generally in Scotland.
-However, the most recent census results of 2001 paint a slightly more positive picture - especially in the communities served by the existing Gaelic medium units at Ath Tharacaill (Acharacle) and Mòrar.
-It is important to note that an increase of both the number of Gaelic-speaking persons and their percentage of the population has occurred in the catchment area of Acharacle primary school (serving the area between Roshven in Moidart and Salen on Loch Sunart).
-Ardnamurchan generally has a far more positive ratio between younger and older Gaelic-speakers than West Lochaber.
+However, the most recent census results of 2022 paint a slightly more positive picture – especially in the communities served by the existing Gaelic medium units at Acharacle and Mallaig.
+It is important to note that recently an increase of the number of Gaelic-speaking persons has occurred in the civil parishes of Ardnamurchan and Arisaig & Moidart.
+Ardnamurchan has still a more positive ratio between younger and older Gaelic-speakers than the parishes of Morvern and Ardgour.
+However, conditions for the survival of the Gaelic language are still precarious everywhere although some signs of recovery are nevertheless apparent.

-The second edition of this report can be downloaded here (461 KB) in pdf format.
+The third edition of this report can be downloaded here (1.509 KB) in pdf format.

 Loch Iall (Loch Eil) near Srathan (Strathan) in Aird nam Murchan (Ardnamurchan)